battleaxedotco/tool-docs/docs/timelord/workflow.md

 ## Customize toolbar

-Hide and show buttons by right clicking any Timelord panel > **Customize**.
+Hide and show buttons by right clicking any Timelord panel > **Settings**.
 These settings may be exported/imported for use on different computers.

 <Screenshot
     url="/timelord/settings.png"